agency-kit/substrat/README.md

 # Welcome to Substrat

 A functional component based collection of vue components built on CUBE css methodology (Andy Bell) and Every Layout (Heydon).
+Recently added in open props by Adam Argyle.

-## Goals and Goodies
+## Goals

 produce an overrideable, themable stylesheet that allows use of:
 - css custom props,